Six fundamental ways to make a better conference

 Letting each group decide who goes first is always an option, but it can also be fun to have groups compare or discover something about each other.
 Here are some simple ideas; feel free to add your own, especially if you can identify something that relates to the topic groups or pairs are going to discuss:

-• First name closest to start of alphabet
+• First name closest to the start of the alphabet

 • Longest first name